NEW 2017 REVISED EDITION!

 - Professional, classical layout and design

-- Widely used Latin series among classical schools, charter schools, and homeschools
+- Widely used Latin series among classical schools, charter schools, homeschools & co-ops

 - Yearly revision of each text based on critical feedback of our customers